JohannRosenberg/AppiumForAndroid/README.md

 # Appium For Android

-A consise setup and demonstration of using Appium for Android using Kotlin, JUint, UIAutomator and Gradle.
+A consise setup and demonstration of using Appium for Android using Jetpack Compose, Kotlin, JUint, UIAutomator and Gradle.

 This documentation along with a sample app describes the steps needed to take to setup Appium to be used to test an Android app using a test script written in Kotlin and running from Android Studio.
 This is a very consise document and doesn't touch on Android testing or Appium.
 It assumes that you already know how to buid an Android app using Android Studio.
 While the setup instructions described in this documentation is for a MacOS machine, you should be able to make modifications if you are a Windows user.

 I wrote this document along with a simple test app because after spending hours trying out countless tutortials on how to setup Appium with the latest version (Appium 2.0 but using version 9.3.0 of the client library), it became frustrating when I wasn't making any progress.
 All of the   articles or sample apps used an older version of Appium which is no longer compatible with the 9.3.0 library.
 Add to this that many of the scripts were written in languages like Python.
-Like what Android develoepr seriously writes test apps using Python?
+Like what Android developer seriously writes test scripts using Python?

 Sadly, Appium's own documentation on setting up and testing an Android app is severely lacking - in spite of Appium being the most popular testing framework for mobile.